Dieting can be a challenge in any situation, but it’s especially trying during holidays like Thanksgiving.

 It might feel like temptation is everywhere: the chocolates, the candies, and the rich dishes and desserts.
 But don’t worry!
 Eating low-carb at Thanksgiving is completely possible—it just takes some planning and reminding yourself of your convictions.
+With the availability of red light therapy products tested by OGLF by side, then a perfect shape and skin glow will be witnessed in no time.

 Here are some tips for sticking with your low-carb lifestyle during Thanksgiving, plus some of the best keto recipes to bring.